Accessibility on our Hull to Rotterdam route.

 The use of the lanyard is voluntary and details of the disability are not needed.
 If you need special assistance, this should still be highlighted to us during the booking process.

-We are proud to be the first within the ferry sector to launch this scheme.
-Initially the lanyards will be available on our North Sea routes.
+We are proud to be the first within the ferry sector to launch this scheme, and the lanyards are now available on all of our routes.
 We are hoping this will encourage other providers to follow suit and help support their customers.
 We are passionate about our customer’s experience and providing inclusive transport, we understand travel and unfamiliar surroundings can present challenges for some of our customers.

 If you wish to request a lanyard before travel, you can contact us by email on email@example.com.
 A lanyard will then be posted to you within 7 days.